vpinball/vpinball/make/README.md

 platforms/[platform]/external.sh
 ```

+Note that you may need to point bash to the tools folder via `PATH`, e.g. `/c/Program Files (x86)/Microsoft Visual Studio/2022/BuildTools/MSBuild/Current/Bin`.

 ## Building via CMake

 Each target/platform combination has a `CMakeLists_[target]_[platform].txt` file in the `make` directory.
 Copy this file to `CMakeLists.txt` at the root of the project.